jhelvy/jhelvy_distill/README.md

 Home page for my [GitHub](https://github.com/jhelvy) account.

-I mostly use this site to host presentations and other publicly available files.
+This is still a work in progress.

-Go to [jhelvy.com](http://www.jhelvy.com/) to see my personal webpage.
+Go to [jhelvy.com](http://www.jhelvy.com/) to see my more up-to-date personal website (this will eventually all be moved to this repo).